 Then there’s also research that suggests that breastfed babies are less likely to be colicky.
 Around 43% of the formula fed ones had the illness against 16% of breastfed.
 However, the breastfed ones did spend an additional 40 minutes per day crying when they did have colic.
 They also spent 80 minutes less per day sleeping.
 This may be partly due to the composition of the breast milk that often leads to babies requiring more feeding than those on the bottle.
 The additional crying may also be down to the fact that breastfeeding is still being established.
 So it might not be down to the colic.

 There’s also been research that indicates that supplementing babies with probiotics can significantly reduce the effects of colic.
 Admittedly this study was done on exclusively breastfed babies, but did show a 50% reduction in colic.
-Products can be bought online that contain the lactobacillus used in the study to reduce colic.
+Products can be bought online that contain the lactobacillus used in the study.
 There are ones available as supplements for breastfeeding and ones as drops to be added to formula milk.
 More research is needed into the benefits of probiotics.
-But it is certainly something that adults should be consuming more of, and it only makes sense that it can help infants too.
+But it is certainly something that adults should be consuming more of, I’ve talked about the benefits of Actimel on here, so it only makes sense that it can help infants too.